Thinking of solo travel but not sure where to start? START HERE!

 3. Easy access to safe water in sufficient amounts at an affordable price.

-4. Access to adequate sanitation in the form of a private or public toilet shared by a reasonable number of
+4. Access to adequate sanitation in the form of a private or public toilet shared by a reasonable number of people.

 5. Security of tenure that prevents forced evictions.

-There's a flip side.
+So are there slum tourism advantages?
+There may be a flip side.
 Slum tourism has supporters, many of whom believe tourism will ultimately benefit the favela or the township and help improve the lives of people who live there.
-Visitors who take these tours may genuinely care and are interested in knowing more about the people they meet and the places they see.

 Here are some of the potential benefits of slum tourism: